FrancisBanville/ms_interpreting_probabilities/README.md

 interactions have distinct conceptual underpinnings and sources of uncertainty.
-A potential (regional) interaction is defined as the biological capacity of two taxa to interact (i.e., the probability that they interact if they were to encounter each other and given sufficient time) whereas a realized (local) interaction is the occurrence or observation of this interaction in a well-defined space and time (i.e., the probability that they interact locally).
-For two co-occurring taxa and over enough time, the probability of local interaction is equivalent to the probability of regional (potential) interaction.
+A potential (regional) interaction is defined as the biological capacity of two taxa to interact (i.e., the probability that they interact if they were to encounter each other, given sufficient time and appropriate environmental conditions) whereas a realized (local) interaction is the occurrence or observation of this interaction in a well-defined space and time (i.e., the probability that they interact locally).
+For two co-occurring taxa and over enough time, the probability of local interaction tends toward the probability of regional (potential) interaction.
+A longer duration increases the probability that species will eventually encounter each other and that local environmental conditions supporting an interaction will occur, provided that species have the biological capacity to interact.

 We use the terms *metaweb* [@Dunne2006Network] to designate regional networks of potential interactions and *local networks* [@Poisot2012Dissimilaritya] for those of realized interactions.
 Metawebs are the network analogs of the species pool, where local networks originate from a subset of both species (nodes) and interactions (edges) of the regional metaweb [@Saravia2022Ecological].
+When uncertain, potential interactions in a metaweb may be probabilistic [@Strydom2023Graph].
 Without clear documentation, it can be challenging to know if published probabilistic interaction networks describe local or regional interactions, or if so-called probabilities are in reality a form of interaction score.
 When probabilistic regional interactions are used and interpreted incorrectly as local interactions (and conversely), this may generate misleading findings during data analysis.
 A better understanding of probabilistic local and regional interactions would prevent interpretation errors (e.g., when studying network-area relationships with metawebs or local networks) and facilitate a more adequate use of interaction data.

 ## The outcome of probabilistic interactions is usually binary